Anxiety is ancient — and so is God's answer

 "Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid."

 Jesus speaks this on the night of his arrest — perhaps the most anxious night in history.
 His peace is not circumstantial; it holds in the storm precisely because it comes from outside the storm.
 "Let not your heart be troubled" is a command, which means it is something you can actually choose.
+The contrast "not as the world giveth" signals that this peace is not dependent on circumstances improving.

 Proverbs 12:25